 That's why today, we focus on the project phase called estimation and proposal to show you how you can use Archdesk in different ways to improve this process.

-Creating pricing documents usually starts when a specialist contractor decides to take part in tendering and submits a tender to offer the execution of a part of their projects.
-Recently, we have published an article about The Tendering Process in Construction but today, we will look at it from the specialist contractor's perspective.
+Creating pricing documents usually starts when a specialist contractor decides to participate in tendering and submits a tender to offer the execution of a part of their projects.

 A specialist contractor who wants to submit a proposal for the tender needs to prepare the following financial documents:

 Everything looks nice and easy on paper; however, we understand that preparing these documents might be a challenging and lengthy process in real life.

 After all, an employee responsible for preparing documentation has to calculate all the costs, include changes of time, calculate the competitive margin, and fulfil all needed requirements.

 Even though every specialist contractor needs two types of financial documents - internal and external - the whole process can vary significantly depending on the company.

 Moreover, the names of the documents can be different too.